wilsonrljr/sysidentpy/docs/source/user_guide.rst

     2  u1(k-1)y(k-1)     0.1003  0.00332022

-You can acess some extra information like the list of all candidate regressors
+You can access some extra information like the list of all candidate regressors

 .. code:: ipython3